-Though it's unlikely that you'll encounter a natural disaster while on your gap year, expect the best, but plan for the worst.
-It’s going to be preparation and a clear sense of action that gets you home safe.
+Though it's unlikely that you'll encounter a natural disaster while on your gap year, expect the best, and plan for the worst.
+Whenever traveling, research and preparation will help you get home safely.
 Today, we'll cover how to prepare yourself in case of a natural disaster on your gap year, best practices in a few common scenarios, and what to do if something does happen abroad:

-Budgeting your money should be the first thing you do when preparing for your gap year, and including a solid travel insurance policy should be one of the first things you include.
-I mean, it definitely takes precedent over your entertainment budget.
-Insurance can feel like a waste of money, since you don't get anything physical for the spend, but nothing hurts worse than the pit in your stomach when you realize you needed it all along.
+Budgeting should be the first thing you do when preparing for your gap year, and including a solid travel insurance policy should be one of the first things you consider.
+Insurance can feel like a waste of money since you don't get anything physical for the price, but nothing hurts worse than the pit in your stomach when you realize you needed it.

 What's right for you?